• Skip to main content

 Holy Name Society

 All men of St. Francis Parish are members.
-We enjoy spending time together while we raise money from such events such as the Pancake and Sausage Breakfast on the third Sunday in October, Ash Wednesday Fish Fry, Palm Sunday Chicken Dinner, a golf outing, and other events.
+We enjoy spending time together while we raise money from events such as the Pancake and Sausage Breakfast on the third Sunday in October, Ash Wednesday Fish Fry, Palm Sunday Chicken Dinner, a golf outing, and other events.
 All proceeds are given to the church, school, the Boy Scouts and St. Francis Food Pantry.
-The Holy Name is the charter group for Boy Scout Troop 22 and BSA Girls Troop 225.
+The Holy Name is the charter group for Boy Scout Troop 22.
 Each year on Ascension Thursday, the men have a free dinner and a speaker.
 Please come to a meeting to join us the second Wednesday of the month.

 Ladies of St. Francis

-All women of the parish ages 18 and up are invited to become involved in the Ladies of St. Francis.
-This group enjoys an evening together several times a year with dinner, a program with entertainment, and an opportunity to grow in fellowship as Christian women.
-The ladies also support the stewardship needs of the parish.
+All women of the parish (ages 18 and up) are invited to become involved in the Ladies of St. Francis.
+This group enjoys an evening together six times a year with Mass, dinner, a program with speakers/entertainment, and an opportunity to grow in fellowship as Christian women.
+The group is affiliated with the Springfield Diocesan Council of Catholic Women and the Quincy Deanery DCCW.
+Fundraising includes six monthly card parties to support the stewardship needs of the parish community.

 Quilters

-Quilting is done each Thursday from 9 a.m. to 3 p.m. and sometimes on Tuesday mornings from 9 a.m. to 11:30 a.m.
+Quilting is done each Thursday from 9 a.m. to 3 p.m. and on Tuesday mornings from 9 a.m. to 11:30 a.m.
 Members give what time they have available during these hours.
 Two queen size quilts and two baby quilts are donated to St. Francis each year.
-The group does hand quilting, machine quilt piecing, and machine sewing.
-Come try our group -- we visit while we quilt, and we will teach you how to quilt.
+The group does machine piecing and hand quilting.
+Come try our group — we visit while we quilt, and we will teach you how to quilt.

 Scouting